-In 2023, SHA provided affordable housing to nearly 38,700 people through a variety of opportunities including SHA owned/managed units, subsidized collaborative units operated by non-profit partners and tenant-based vouchers that provide subsidy to participants to rent in the private market.
-Thirty percent of SHA's participants in Seattle in 2023 were children and 37 percent of participants were seniors or adults with disabilities.
-About 83 percent of SHA households had annual incomes below 30 percent area median income (AMI) and their annual median household income was \$14,628.
+In 2024, SHA provided affordable housing to more than 37,000 people1 through a variety of opportunities including SHA owned/managed units, subsidized collaborative units operated by non-profit partners and tenant-based vouchers that provide subsidy to participants to rent in the private market.
+Nearly 30% of SHA's participants were children and 35% of participants were seniors or adults with disabilities.
+About 84% of SHA households had annual incomes below 30% area median income and the annual median household income was \$14,892.